 - Professional development seminars on scientific research and tools.

 - Professional development workshops on science communication skills.

-- Oral presentation of research with PowerPoint.
+- Oral presentation of research.

 - Poster presentations of research at annual CARES Symposium at the Johns Hopkins School of Medicine.

 - Social activities, including trips to Artscape, HONfest, The National Aquarium, and much more.